ViennaRNA/ViennaRNA/CONTRIBUTING.md

    individual scripting language interfaces.
 7. Run `make check` to ensure that all other test suites still run properly with your applied changes!
-8. When contributing via Github, make a personal fork of our project and create a separate branch for your changes.
+8. When contributing via GitHub, make a personal fork of our project and create a separate branch for your changes.
 Then make a pull request to our `user-contrib` branch.
-   Pull requests to the `master` branch will be rejected to keep its histroy clean.
+   Pull requests to the `master` branch will be rejected to keep its history clean.
 9. Pull requests that have been successfully merged into the `user-contrib` branch usually find their way into the next release of the ViennaRNA Package.
 However, please note that the core developers may decide to include your changes in a later version.